This study has been completed.

-A clinical trial testing a drug already approved for use against colon cancer in patients with pancreatic neuroendocrine tumors.
+A clinical trial is testing a drug already approved for use against colon cancer in patients with pancreatic neuroendocrine tumors.
 The effectiveness of the drug is tracked during the trial using an imaging technique that looks at the tumors.

-What is Pancreatic Neuroendocrine Cancer?
+What Is Pancreatic Neuroendocrine Cancer?

 Pancreatic neuroendocrine cancer starts in the hormone-making islet cells of the pancreas.
 Only about 5 percent of pancreatic cancers are of this type.
 Like many tumors, neuroendocrine tumors need a good blood supply to grow.
 The drug ziv-aflibercept inhibits the growth of blood vessels, blocking blood flow to the tumors.